 - Attend a free financial education webinar from the comfort of your home, offered on a variety of topics throughout the year, or read articles from the SESLOC News+ blog.

-- Speak with a SESLOC Member Service Representative about opening a Save to Win 12-Month Share Certificate or Holiday Saver’s account, both designed to help you build healthy savings habits.
+- Speak with a SESLOC Member Service Representative about opening a Save to Win 12-Month Share Certificate, designed to help you build healthy savings habits.

 2. Respondents’ Overall Holiday Spend Was On Par With National Averages